7 TIPS FOR NIA BEGINNERS

 New to Nia?
 Here are 7 things you might like to know.

 4. It’s all about the base!
 Start with the rhythm of the feet and leg movements.
-Listen to the music and find your groove.When you feel ready add the core, arms and hands.
+Listen to the music and find your groove.
+When you feel ready add the core, arms and hands.
 Nia gets the whole body moving from the ground up.

-6. Every Nia class begins with a FOCUS (what we put our attention on) and an INTENTION (a desired outcome).
-For example, the focus might be on the breath with the intention to feel more centred and calm.The focus helps you get out of your busy mind and into your body and makes every class feel purposeful, pleasurable and unique.
+6. Every Nia class begins with a FOCUS and an INTENTION.
+For example, the focus might be on the breath and the intention, to feel more centred and calm.
+Using a focus gives your busy mind something to do and brings you into partnership with your body.
+Every class feels purposeful, pleasurable and personal!

 The best way to find out if Nia is for you is to try a class or 2… or 3…